must23/av-lab.github.io/tutorials/sys/sys7.md

 permalink: /tutorials/s7
 ---

+REST APIs use **Uniform Resource Identifiers (URIs) to address resources**.
+REST API designers should create URIs that convey a REST API's resource model to the potential clients of the API.
+When resources are named well, an API is intuitive and easy to use.

 # Mod Rewrite with POST requests
 To partition API to POST and GET APIs, you need to modify Apache config to include some conditions.